rzarajczyk/gmail-backup/README.md

 - Check Dovecot passwd file: `docker exec gmail-backup cat /etc/dovecot/users/passwd`

 **Too many accounts error**
-- Currently limited to 1 account (will be increased to 5)
+- Maximum 5 accounts supported
-- Remove extra account variables from `.env` file
+- Remove extra account variables from `.env` file if you have more than 5

 **Duplicate username error**
 - Each account must have a unique email address